 This score is free!

 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 3. Jig: There is nothing sophisticated about this piece.
 It is a rustic peasant dance, remininscent of a scene by Breugel perhaps?
 It is the most technically demanding of the four pieces, both for the band and for the listener.
 The triplet rhythm is insistent throughout and should be taken at a good pace to create an impression of energy and exuberance.
 However, the phrasing is eccentric and the musicians are necer quite sure what key they are in, thereby creating a complicated, dissonant, anarchic gallop in which the cornets predominate.

 Sorry, there's no reviews of this score yet.
 Please .

 In order to submit this score to ScoreExchange.com Keith Andrews has declared that they own the copyright to this work in its entirety or that they have been granted permission from the copyright holder to use their work.
 If you believe that this score should be not available here because it infringes your or someone elses copyright, please report this score using the copyright abuse form.